-Surgeons of Canada (RCPSC)-accredited or College of Family 491 Physicians of Canada (CFPC)-accredited residency programs 492 493 located in Canada, or in residency programs with ACGME International (ACGME-I) Advanced Specialty Accreditation.
-(Core) 494 495 496 III.A.2.a) Residency programs must receive verification of each 497 resident's level of competency in the required clinical field 498 using ACGME, CanMEDS, or ACGME-I Milestones evaluations from the prior training program upon matriculation.
-(Core) 499 500 Background and Intent: Programs with ACGME-I Foundational Accreditation or from institutions with ACGME-I accreditation do not qualify unless the program has also achieved ACGME-I Advanced Specialty Accreditation.
-To ensure entrants into ACGMEaccredited programs from ACGME-I programs have attained the prerequisite milestones for this training, they must be from programs that have ACGME-I Advanced Specialty Accreditation.
-501 502 III.A.3.
-A physician who has completed a residency program that was not 503 accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with Advanced Specialty Accreditation) may enter an ACGME-accredited 504 505 residency program in the same specialty at the PGY-1 level and, at 506 the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the 507 508 PGY-2 level based on ACGME Milestones evaluations at the ACGMEaccredited program.
-This provision applies only to entry into 509 residency in those specialties for which an initial clinical year is not 510 required for entry.
-(Core) 511 512 513 III.B.
+- III.A.3.
+A physician who has completed a residency program that was not accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the PGY-2 level based on ACGME Milestones evaluations at the ACGME-accredited program.
+This provision applies only to entry into residency in those specialties for which an initial clinical year is not required for entry.
+(Core) - III.B.
 The program director must not appoint more residents than approved by the Review Committee.
-(Core) 514 515 III.B.1.
-516 All complement increases must be approved by the Review Committee.
-(Core) 517 518 519 III.B.2.
-Programs should have at least three residents at each level of education.
-520 (Detail) 521 522 III.C.
-Resident Transfers 523 524 The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to 525 526 acceptance of a transferring resident, and Milestones evaluations upon matriculation.
-(Core) 527 528 III.C.1.
-529 If previous ACGME-accredited education was not in a psychiatry 530 program, residents may receive up to but no more than 12 months' credit for prior education as part of the expected 48 months of the educational 531 program.
-(Core) 532 533
+(Core) - III.B.1.
+All complement increases must be approved by the Review Committee.
+(Core) - III.C.
+Resident Transfers

+The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring resident, and Milestones evaluations upon matriculation.
+(Core)

+IV.
 Educational Program